sjmoore3/DATS-6501---Capstone-Project---Sayra-Moore.github.io/index.md

 # DATS 6501 - Capstone Project - Sayra Moore

-Welcome to my github site, where you will find my commented code for my capstone project!
+Welcome to my github site, where you will find my commented code for my [capstone project] (DATS 6501 - Capstone Project - Sayra Moore.docx)!
 The purpose of this project was to focus on determining if a person would fall victim to a cybercrime when taking into consideration

 # Code